annebrown/content-data/content/frameworks/nuxt/issues/use-slots.md

 ---
 title: Use Slots Error
-description: You should use slots with <ContentRenderer>
+description: Use slots with <ContentRenderer>
+lastModified: '2025-01-08'
 ---

 ## Error Description